 Is Death Valley worth visiting?

+Yes, Death Valley is worth a visit!
 Although some travelers dismiss Death Valley is boring and not worth visiting, I couldn’t disagree more with their opinion.
-Death Valley is one of the most beautiful national parks in the West with unique landscapes that make you feel like you are far away from the civilization.
+Death Valley is one of the most beautiful national parks with unique landscapes that look like a different planet.
 Exploring Death Valley is a lot of fun, and you should spend a couple of days enjoying this place.

 What do I need to wear when visiting Death Valley?